iambrainstorming/iambrainstorming.github.io/src/chapters/how-avrit-learning-solves-our-education-puzzle.md

 In essence, the shift to homeschooling during the COVID-19 pandemic created a challenging and surreal environment, deviating significantly from the normative, well-rounded educational and social experiences that children typically undergo.

+## Who benefits from current homeschooling?

+The privatization of schools has already resulted in high and unaffordable fees for middle-class and poor parents.
+Homeschooling may only lead to the emergence of another set of [private and capitalist entities](./democracy/tyranny_of_the_majority.md#tyranny-of-shareholders) offering closed-source, high-priced online tutorials that are often less effective than private schools.
+As mentioned earlier, parents cannot homeschool their children by themselves; they need support.
+Capitalistic advertising companies are likely to take advantage of this and sell services with predatory practices and pricing.